voxel51/fiftyone/docs/source/index.rst

-chances are improving the quality of your dataset will provide the highest return on your investment. **Enter FiftyOne.** FiftyOne is a Python-based tool for machine learning/computer vision engineers and scientists that enables you to create valuable and diverse datasets.
+chances are improving the quality of your dataset will provide the highest return on your investment. **Enter FiftyOne.** FiftyOne is a Python-based tool for machine learning/computer vision engineers and scientists that enables you to curate better datasets.
 Work efficiently with FiftyOne to achieve better models with dependable performance.

 *"Become one with your data"*